simonhm/islandora_exhibits_browse/README.md

 The Islandora Exhibits Browse module creates exhibits browse pages and blocks from metadata indexed in Solr.

-This module will "showcases" Islandora collections as timeline, slideshow, or map browse.
+This module will "showcase" Islandora collections as a timeline or slideshow.
+We are working on adding a map browse.

 ## Requirements